BlackRock Municipal Income Investment Quality Trust Announces Monthly Dividend of $0.06 (NYSE:BAF)

 BlackRock Municipal Income Investment Quality Trust (NYSE:BAF) announced a monthly dividend on Monday, November 2nd, Zacks reports.
-Shareholders of record on Monday, November 16th will be given a dividend of 0.062 per share on Tuesday, December 1st.
-This represents a $0.74 annualized dividend and a yield of 5.23%.
+Investors of record on Monday, November 16th will be paid a dividend of 0.062 per share on Tuesday, December 1st.
+This represents a $0.74 annualized dividend and a dividend yield of 5.23%.
 The ex-dividend date is Friday, November 13th.

 Receive News & Ratings for BlackRock Municipal Income Investment Quality Trust Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BlackRock Municipal Income Investment Quality Trust and related companies with MarketBeat.com's FREE daily email newsletter.